Thant-Sin-Win/my-projects/Cyber-Security-Projects/Phishing_Email_Threat_Analysis_lab/InvestigationReport.md

 Email header analysis was conducted using MXToolbox to identify the sending server and originating IP address.
 The header indicated that the email originated from the domain `example.com` with the sending IP address `93.184.216.34`.

-IP reputation analysis was performed using VirusTotal, and domain registration details were obtained through a Whois lookup.
+IP reputation analysis was performed using VirusTotal.
+The sending IP address returned a clean reputation score (0/93 detections) at the time of analysis.
+It should be noted that a clean reputation score does not necessarily indicate legitimacy, as newly provisioned or low-activity infrastructure used in phishing campaigns may not yet be flagged by security vendors.
+This finding was therefore assessed in conjunction with other phishing indicators identified in the email.

 URL analysis of the embedded hyperlink (`https://example.com/reset-password`) was attempted using URLScan.
-The scan was prevented by platform restrictions likely due to domain protection policies applied to reserved or high-reputation domains.
+The scan was prevented by platform restrictions likely associated with domain protection policies applied to reserved or high-reputation domains.
 This limitation was documented as part of the investigation.

 Multiple phishing indicators were identified, including suspicious sender impersonation and urgency-driven language intended to induce user action.